iterative/mlem.ai/content/docs/command-reference/link.md

 # link

-Create a link / alias for a
+Create a link / alias for an existing
 [MLEM Object](/doc/user-guide/basic-concepts#mlem-objects).

+> A common use-case is to create links for MLEM Objects present in remote
+> repositories to incorporate them in the local MLEM workspace

 ## Synopsis